Noncommutative corrections to the minimal surface areas of the pure AdS spacetime and Schwarzschild-AdS black hole: Introduction

-Though the questions mentioned above have been demonstrated on the side of gravity, the explanations to them on the side of quantum field remain unsolved.
-Moreover, the entanglement entropy does not always follow the area law, see, for instance, an exception~\cite{NT}.
-In order to complement the holographic dictionary, the noncommutativity of spacetime should be considered.
-Here, we give a very brief review of developments about the holographic entanglement entropy (HEE) associated with the noncommutativity.
-The noncommutative spacetimes, early dubbed quantized spacetimes, could be traced back to Snyder's pioneering work~\cite{HSS}.
-The revival of noncommutative theories about half a century after Snyder's work originated~\cite{NSEW} from the low energy effective field theory of string theory.
-Then, the combination of HEE and noncommutative geometry was proposed~\cite{WFAK}, where the noncommutative effect contributes a divergent term to entanglement entropy.
-Moreover, the noncommutative contribution to the HEE from the scalar field in the noncommutative BTZ black hole was considered~\cite{AJAS} with the action correspondence, where the structure of the noncommutative HEE is similar to that of thermal entropy of the BTZ black hole.
-However, a clear clarification of noncommutative contributions on boundary is still lacking.
+Though many questions mentioned above have been studied on the side of gravity, the relevant questions on the side of quantum field theory have not been dealt with.
+Moreover, the entanglement entropy does not always meet the area law.
+In order to complete the holographic dictionary, the noncommutativity of spacetimes should be considered.
+Here, we briefly review some interesting models of noncommutative geometry and give their applications in quantum gravity.
+Among the attempts to quantize gravity, a natural thought is to consider noncommutative spacetimes, early dubbed quantized spacetimes that could be traced back to Snyder's pioneering work~\cite{HSS}.
+The revival of noncommutative spacetimes about half a century after Snyder's work originated~\cite{NSEW} from the low energy effective field theory of string theory.
+In Ref.~\cite{NSEW}, the Seiberg-Witten map establishes a connection between one gauge theory on a noncommutative spacetime and another theory on the commutative spacetime.
+Based on this map, one can investigate~\cite{Cacciatori:2002ib,Banados:2001xw} a noncommutative gravity by rewriting it as a gauge theory.
+According to the coordinate coherent state formalism \cite{Smailagic:2003yb}, which records the noncommutativity of coordinates by the spread of coherent states, the black holes in noncummutative spacetimes were constructed~\cite{Nicolini:2008aj,Nozari:2008rc,Rizzo:2006zb,Rahaman:2013gw,Nicolini:2005vd} if the point-like source was replaced with the smearing of objects.
+One may also refer to the various attempts in the constructions of the noncommutiative gravity \cite{Harikumar:2006xf,Moffat:2000gr}, the noncommutative black holes \cite{AJAS}, and the noncommutative quantum cosmology~\cite{Bastos:2007bg}.

-Besides the divergent area term, non-leading contributions to the holographic dictionary are of significance.
-In particular, it is meaningful to investigate the relationship between non-leading contributions and non-locality of spacetime, which may provide a new source for such contributions.
-On the one hand, the non-leading contributions can extend the dictionary beyond the area term.
-For example, the background entanglement contributes~\cite{TFAL,SNS} the one-loop quantum correction to entanglement entropy.
-On the other hand, the non-leading contributions play~\cite{MPH} an important role in the quantum phase transition.